SAP-samples/teched2025-DA160/exercises/ex4/README.md

-# Exercise 4 - Activate Data Package and Share Data Products
+# Exercise 4 - Activate Data Package and Share Data Products (15 min)

 In this exercise, we will learn how to activate a Data Package in the SAP Business Data Cloud cockpit and then install the included Data Products in the corresponding SAP Datasphere tenant.
 But before we do that, let's take a closer look at what a Data Package is and what its key elements are.